natgo/wt-wiki-scraper/wikitext-transpiled/ground/P.7.T%20AA.md

 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|Hotchkiss Mle 1930 (13.2 mm)}}

-The quad 13.2 mm Hotchkiss HMG's are fantastic at shredding planes and start fires very easily due to the belts containing pure AP rounds.
-With their above-average fire rate, high damage, good accuracy and decent reload speed, they are an AA jockey's dream.
+The quad 13.2 mm Hotchkiss HMGs have excellent performance against low-tier aircraft and start fires very easily since the belts contain pure AP rounds.
+With their above-average rate of fire, high damage, good accuracy and decent reload speed, they are an excellent choice for someone who enjoys AA gameplay.
 It is worth noting that they have a limited magazine capacity, only 30 rounds per gun, but this is more-or-less remedied by the fact that there are 4 guns, allowing for 120 rounds total.

-However, due to the P.7's low BR, they can be decent at destroying reserve and 1.3 tanks from the sides and rear.
-It is not recommended to use it in this fashion, as you leave yourself as an easy target for anything with guns.
+The P.7's low BR also means that the 13.2 mm MGs can be decent at destroying reserve and BR 1.3 tanks from the sides and rear.
+Generally speaking this is a terrible idea though, and should only be reserved as a last ditch effort.

 {| class="wikitable" style="text-align:center" width="100%"
 |-